 What is the first thing that pops into your mind when it comes to consistency?

-- Be consistent with practicing your skill and you will achieve excellence in it.
+• Be consistent with practicing your skills and you will achieve excellence.

-Malcolm Gladwell sold copy after copy of the book “Outliers” because of the section the dives into the idea that 10,000 hours is what it takes to become an expert at something.
+Malcolm Gladwell sold copy after copy of his book, “Outliers,” because of his assertion that it takes 10,000 hours to become an expert at something.
+Agree or disagree, that has been the most consistently quoted and discussed section.

 Usually when people think about the action of consistency, they think of it in a positive manner.
 People think that being consistent can only bring about good things.
-What I want to put before you is the full potential and danger of consistency and how there are patterns for everything you do, positive or negative.
+What I am going to explain is the full potential and danger that consistency can have, and how there are patterns for everything you do, whether positive or negative.

 James Bailey

 Jame Bailey was born in 1979 on a day so cold the the hospital kept losing power.
-He almost died due to complications.
-12 hours after he was born his mother passed.
-There was no father and he became a child of various relatives.
+He almost died due to complications from his birth; twelve hours after he was born his mother passed away.
+His father was not involved so he was taken care of by various relatives.

-13 year later I saw James on the side of the gas station up my street.
-He had stolen watermelon wine coolers, Kools, and was playing on a Gameboy.
-I walked up and he said “Hey, do me a favor will ya?
-Poke your head around the corner and tell me if the tall and skinny cashier is still working?”
+Thirteen years later, I saw James behind the gas station at the end of my street.
+He had stolen watermelon wine coolers, Kool cigarettes, and was playing on a Game Boy.
+I walked up to him and he said, “Hey, do me a favor will ya?
+Poke your head around the corner and tell me if the tall, skinny guy is still working?”

-I stuck my head around the corner and the woman I referred to as “Pirate Helga” was working.
-I called her that because she was the size of a gladiator and always had one eye closed from the cigarette she held in the corner of her mouth.
+I stuck my head around the corner and a very large, wide woman I referred to as “Pirate Helga” was working.
+Yes, I really called her that.
+I was eleven years old, give me a break.
+I called her that because she was the size of a gladiator and was always squeezing one eye shut so she could hold onto the cigarette she had hanging from the corner of her mouth.

-I said “Nope, he isn’t working.”
-James shrugged, said thanks and gave me a few wine coolers for my troubles.
-I sat down and James started to tell me that he was going to be the next video game champion.
-He was going to get out of this crap neighborhood and get paid to play video games.
+I said, “Nope, he isn’t working.”
+James shrugged, said thanks, and gave me a few wine coolers for my trouble.
+I sat down and he told me how he was going to become the next video game champion.
+He was certain he was going to escape our neighborhood and get paid to play video games.

-This was a dream of a lot of people where I grew up.
-In my area kids would carry their game stations from house to house and have play offs.
+This was a common dream of a lot of people where I grew up.
+In my area, kids would carry their game stations from house to house and have playoffs.
 Every couple of weeks there would be a different tournament depending on the game.
-It might even be safe to say that most crimes that occurred within our blocks by kids were because of the need to buy a new video game.
-Since we had a lot of kids and only needing 1 or 2 of the same game, it ended up working out well for most.
+It is safe to say most crime that occurred within our few blocks by kids was because a new video game was released.
+And really, only one or two copies were needed because the kids shared them so this system ended up working well for most of them.

-James was the “King” of those mini gaming tournaments.
-Whenever I saw him he was playing a video game or trying to steal something to buy a video game.
-When he was 14 he ended making it out to California for a NBA Jam Tournament.
+James was the king of these mini gaming tournaments.
+Whenever I saw him he was playing a video game or trying to steal something in order to buy a video game.
+When he was 14, he made it out to California for a NBA Jam Tournament.

-As the years went by though James spent less time gaming and more time getting into trouble.
-The bad in his life increased and the hope for positive change decreased.
-At 17 he ended up in jail for a few years because of stealing a car and running from the police.
-I don’t know what he is doing now.
-Last I heard he has been in and out of jail two more times.
+But as the years went by, James spent less time gaming and more time getting into trouble.
+Bad things kept happening to him and his tightly-held hope in positive change just kept decreasing.
+At 17, he ended up in jail for a few years because he stole a car and ran from the police.
+I have no idea what he is doing now, but the last thing I heard was that he had been in and out of jail a few more times.

 Mourn Consistency

-The take home point is that James let his bad habits increase.
-He let fade away one of the few positive things he had in his life.
-He became consistent on negative acts towards himself and others, and it payed off.
-That dedication and focus he put into becoming a full time thief and putting aside the dreams he had for his future landed him right where his 10,000 hours should have.
+The take home point is that James allowed his bad habits to overshadow his hope.
+He let one of the few positive things in his life fade away.
+He became consistent but it was in committing negative acts toward himself and others.
+It paid off; the dedication and focus he put into becoming a full time thief and putting aside the dream he had for his future landed him right where his 10,000 hours should have.

-Did you realize that is was the 10,000 hours of overeating that landed you to being overweight?
+Did you realize it was the 10,000 hours of overeating that led to you being overweight?

-Did you realize that is was the 10,000 hours you said you weren’t going to move or exercise that lead to you being out of shape?
+Did you realize it was the 10,000 hours you did not move or exercise that led to you being out of shape?

-Did you realize that is was the 10,000 hours of thinking about only yourself that lead to your relationships with people crumbling?
+Did you realize it was the 10,000 hours of thinking about only yourself that led to your relationships crumbling?

-Did you realize that you could have spent 10,000 hours doing something to better your life instead of complaining about why it wasn’t fair?
+Did you realize you could have spent those 10,000 hours doing something to better your life instead of complaining about how and why it wasn’t fair?

 Consistency is Boring?

-Some of the worst quotes ever snagged were on the topic of Consistency.
+Some of the worst quotes ever recorded for posterity were about consistency.
 Here are two examples.

-Too much consistency is as bad for the mind as for the body – Aldous Huxley
+Too much consistency is as bad for the mind as it is for the body.

 Can one not be consistent in adventure?
 Can one not be consistent in change?
 Can one not be consistent in not being boring?
 I propose that it is the consistent belief in yourself that gives you wings.

-Consistency isn’t boring.
-Being boring often makes you consistently boring.
-You can quote me on that.
+Consistency itself isn’t boring.
+If you are boring all of the time, you are consistently boring.
+Please quote me on that.

-You can shape your consistency into whatever you want it to be.
+You can shape your consistency to be whatever you want it to be.
 You can be consistently amazing, strong, lean, smart, and confident.
-You can consistently be whoever it is you want to be and it is in that very consistency that takes it from a fluke, to being a defining characteristic.
+You can consistently be who you want to be, and it is in that very consistency that takes it from being a fluke to being one of your defining characteristics.

-Using these 3 exercises will help you do this that much faster.
+Using these three exercises will help you get there that much faster.

-Do you remember when you were a kid and your teachers would have you write your name downward on a piece of paper and then next to each letter you have to write a word that describes you?
-It might seem cheesy but it can be more telling of how you see yourself than you think.
+Do you remember when you were a kid and your teacher would have you write your name vertically on a piece of paper and then next to each letter you had to write a word that describes you?
+It might seem a bit cheesy but it can be more telling of how you see yourself than you think.

-I had a client do this 2 years ago and then again recently.
-Here is the example.
+I had a client do this two years ago and then again recently.

-It seems pretty obvious to me the positive changes that have taken place, even on subtle levels.
+The positive changes she has undergone seems pretty obvious to me, even on subtle levels.
 Why?
-During the span of those 680 days Justine was consistently working on better herself.
-She was consistent in defining her identity and what she wanted it to be.
-She did 20 name drafts between Day 1 and Day 680.
-This is the one she keeps in her purse to remind her of what her consistent identity is.
+During the span of those 680 days, Justine was consistently working on bettering herself.
+She was consistently working to define her identity and figure out who she wanted it to be.
+She did 20 name drafts between day 1 and day 680, and this is the one she keeps in her wallet as a reminder of how far she has come.

-What do you want to be consistent in?
-What do you want to no longer be consistent in?
+What do you want to do consistently?
+What do you no longer want to do consistently?

-Make a list of 5 things on each side.
+List five things on each side.
 Don’t overwhelm yourself with 101 things you want to change.
-5 things you no longer want to be consistent in, and 5 things you want to improve your consistency of.
+Five things you no longer want to be consistent doing and five you do.

 Example:

-Be it on a post it note or you printing out this post and keeping it with you, ask yourself this one question constantly.
-Pick a time of the day that works for you.
-I like mid-day better than bedtime because there is still time to change the outcome of that day.
+Write it on a post-it note or print out this post if you have to, but never stop asking yourself this question.
+Pick a time of the day that works for you; I prefer mid-day better than at night because there is still time to change the outcome of that day.

 Never try to sort through your day at bedtime.
-It is an instant step in the direction of self loathing and regret.
-It gives way to phrases like “Tomorrow is a new day” and “Everything will look better in the morning.”
-While these sayings have their place for hope, they are crap for action.
+Doing that is a step toward self-loathing and regret.
+It gives way to phrases like, “Tomorrow is a new day” and “Everything will look better in the morning.”
+While these sayings serve a purpose regarding hopefulness, they do not encourage action.

-Remember that the answers need to be realistic and of the good and the bad.
+Remember that your answers need to be realistic and honest.
+You have to acknowledge the good along with the bad.

 I went back to my hometown recently and apologized several times while at barbeques/ get-togethers with friends about not eating certain foods.
 “I know, I’m ridiculous,” I would say.
 But then someone looked at me at said, “Chris, you’re not ridiculous…you’re consistent”.
 I loved that comment.